coderefinery/testing/guide.md

 # Instructor guide

 ## Why we teach this lesson

+## Intended learning outcomes
+* To learn and get a feel of Travis.
+* Testing serve different purposes.
+* There are different type of tests
+* Tests can be challenging, but test help reveal intentions.

+## Discussion

 We illustrate how tests can be done in various ways.
 Tests can be part of code.
 It can be used as a check during a git commit.
 It can be set up automatically such that Pull Requests get verified by a Continuous